microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/customize-components/cache.md

 # Microsoft Graph Toolkit caching

 The Microsoft Graph Toolkit supports caching of select Microsoft Graph API calls.
-Calls are being cached per entity, eg. people, contact, photo.
+Calls are being cached per entity, such as people, contact, photo.
 This allows one component to retrieve the data and other components to reuse it without calling Microsoft Graph.

 > [!TIP]
 > For more information about which entities are cached by each component, see the component's documentation.